 The International Arts Foundation (IAF), a not-for-profit organization, was founded in 1990 to enrich communities by promoting international exchange in the arts, supporting interdisciplinary and/or thematic projects and fostering collaborations among composers, artists, students and the general public.

-Frank Salomon Associates owes so much to all four organizations, as do I.
+Frank Salomon Associates, Inc. owes so much to all four organizations, as do I.